-In a stressful situation, you will start to breathe shallowly, hold your breath or just exhale too much.
+In a stressful situation, you may start to breathe shallowly, too rapidly, or even hold your breath.
 Hyperventilation is a natural response to stress, but you crank up the stress response when you start to ‘over-breathe’.
 Deep abdominal breathing is a good way to get your balance back.
 Put your hands on your belly and try to push them out as you take a deep breath, as slowly as possible.
 You’ll get more oxygen in and you automatically become calmer.

 4. Let nature help you

 Lavender not only has a wonderful fragrance, but also has a proven ability to induce calmness and rest.
 Research has found that the smell stimulates the production of serotonin and creates a brain pattern of peace and tranquility.
-Natural lavender can therefore help to you to relax, and you can get this from a hot bath with Weleda Lavender Relaxing Bath Milk, a massage with Lavender Relaxing Oil or just by using Lavender Soap or Creamy Body Wash as you wash or shower.
-Lavender oil on the temples, wrists or neck has a calming effect, and Weleda can also offer homeopathic remedies including our new Stress Relief Oral Spray, for a simple natural helper small enough to carry in a handbag.
+Natural lavender can therefore help to you to relax, and you can get this from a soothing bath with Weleda Lavender Relaxing Bath Milk, a massage with Lavender Relaxing Body Oil or just by using Lavender Soap or Creamy Body Wash as you wash or shower.
+Lavender oil on the temples, wrists or neck has a calming effect.
+Weleda also offers natural remedies including our homeopathic Stress Relief Oral Spray* for the temporary relief of mild stress, irritability and tension.